JJamC/nc-news-project/README.md

 npm run seed will populate the database with devData.
 Should you want to make requests to the API's devData locally, run npm start to activate the listen.js file and using, for example, insomia or postman, you can send URLs to the API provided you have set the port to the same port that is in the listen.js file.

+Minimum versions of node, npm and postgres are as follows:

+node -- v21.6.2.
+npm --  10.2.4
+postgres -- 14.11